dripar-webkul/unopim-docs/docs/master/architecture/frontend.md

 - **Reactive Components**: Vue.js allows for real-time updates as data changes.
 - **Component-Based Architecture**: Vue.js promotes reusable and maintainable components.

-UnoPim uses [Vite](https://vitejs.dev/) as a build tool, offering a faster development experience than the previous [Laravel Mix](https://laravel.com/docs/10.x/mix).
+UnoPim uses [Vite](https://vitejs.dev/) as a build tool, offering a faster development experience.
 The `vite.config.js` file defines the build paths, and Vite compiles CSS and JavaScript into the public directory.

 ## Blade